 This test evaluates the ability of the FCW function to detect a stopped lead vehicle.
 In order to pass the test, the FCW alert must be issued when the time-to-collision (TTC) is at least 2.1 seconds.

 The FCW system must satisfy the TTC alert criteria for at least five of the seven test trials.

 Test 2 - Decelerating POV

-The subject vehicle (blue) follows the target vehicle (orange) at a constant time gap.
+The subject vehicle (blue) follows the target vehicle (red) at a constant time gap.
 The test evaluates the ability of the FCW to recognise a decelerating lead vehicle and to issue an alert to SV driver in a timely manner.

 In order to pass the test, the FCW alert must be issued when the time-to-collision (TTC) is at least 2.4 seconds.